-Regulators approve PG&E bankruptcy plan despite safety fears
+Judge rips PG&E’s safety record before key bankruptcy vote

 Michael Aguirre, a lawyer representing two PG&E; customers, urged Alsup not to trust the Public Utilities Commission or the company that it regulates.
 “Keep the pressure on,” he pleaded.

-The plan approved by California regulators clears a path for them to revoke PG&E;’s state license and make it easier for the state to turn the utility into a not-for-profit cooperative.
-It also requires PG&E; to break up its sprawling service into regional divisions and overhaul its board of directors.
-The company plans to replace 11 of its 14 current board members, including CEO Bill Johnson, who will step down from that job June 30.
+If California regulators approve PG&E;’s bankruptcy plan, it will clear a path for regulators to revoke the company’s state license and make it easier for the state to turn the utility into a not-for-profit cooperative.

-But the reforms included in PG&E;’s plan still might not be enough, acknowledged Clifford Rechtschaffen, one of the the five board member on the Public Utilities Commission.
-“It’s not perfect from any stakeholder’s perspective,” he said before voting in favor of the plan.

 Sign up for Daily Newsletters